IIC-Development-Team/IIC/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+IIC is shortcut for "Is it cracked".
+Project was created to repace crackwatch and extend it's database for other types of software.

-* Ruby version
+* Ruby version -> 3.0.2

-* System dependencies
+* System dependencies -> Rails, divide

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...